dotnet/docs-maui/docs/android/deployment/overview.md

 | `/p:AndroidSigningStorePass` | This is the value used for the `<AndroidSigningStorePass>` project setting, the password you provided when you created the keystore file. |

 > [!WARNING]
-> Attempting to publish a .NET MAUI solution will result in the `dotnet publish` command attempting to publish each project in the solution individually, which cam cause issues when you've added other project types to your solution.
+> Attempting to publish a .NET MAUI solution will result in the `dotnet publish` command attempting to publish each project in the solution individually, which can cause issues when you've added other project types to your solution.
 Therefore, the `dotnet publish` command should be scoped to your .NET MAUI app project.

 For example: